learn-co-students/html-basics-well-formed-html-document-lab-online-web-prework/README.md

 ## Add a `title` Tag

-The `body` section also contains the `title`, which will show up at the top of a browser window, typically in the _tab_.
-As the web developer, you get to decide what the title will be—whatever text you type in between the `title` tags will show up as the page title.
+The `head` section contains the `title`, which will show up at the top of a browser window, typically in the _tab_.
+As the web developer, you get to decide what the title will be — whatever text you type in between the `title` tags will show up as the page title.

 You can run the tests for this lab via `learn`.
 Make sure you save the file